-There is increasing focus on climate-related investment by pension schemes, an area which appears to be undergoing significant change.
-There have been a number of recent developments, not least of which is the proposed change to the pensions legislation in the UK Pension Schemes Bill (the Bill) which is currently working through Parliament, and which is expected to be passed into law by the end of this year.
+There is increasing focus on climate-related investment by pension schemes, an area that appears to be undergoing significant change.
+There have been a number of recent developments, not least of which is the proposed change to the pensions legislation in the UK Pension Schemes Bill ('the Bill'), which is currently working through Parliament and is expected to be passed into law by the end of this year.

 - trustees might feel that they were required to disinvest from non-climate friendly companies, which was felt to be counter-productive in addressing climate change, since as shareholders (or potential shareholders), trustees would have significant influence in encouraging companies to work towards climate-related targets; and

 - the amendment could create difficulties for trustees acting consistently with long-established duties under English common law – there is considerable ongoing debate on the scope of trustee duties in respect of mitigating climate change.

 Nonetheless, attitudes to climate-related investment by trustees seem to be changing.
 Two major pension providers have recently announced plans to achieve carbon net zero in their scheme assets.
 Aviva has announced that it plans to ensure that its auto-enrolment default fund will reach carbon net zero by 2050, with the potential to meet this target sooner.
 Similarly, the BT pension scheme (BTPS), the largest corporate pension scheme in the UK, has set an ambitious target of reaching a carbon net-zero asset portfolio by 2035.